 Venture capital (VC) funds focus their investment strategy on young businesses that are typically smaller and relatively new with high growth potential, but have limited access to capital.
 This dynamic creates a reciprocal relationship between VC fund investors and emerging businesses.
-The start-up depends on VC funds to raise capital otherwise inaccessible, and VC investors can possibly generate large returns.
+The start-up depends on VC funds to raise capital, and VC investors can possibly generate large returns.

 In comparison to VC funds, a leveraged buyout (LBO) is typically less risky for investors.
 LBO or buyouts target mature businesses, which tend to turn out larger rates of return.
 On top of that, an LBO fund typically holds ownership over a majority of the corporation’s voting stock, otherwise known as controlling interest.

-While private equity funds provide the opportunity for potentially larger profits, there are some key considerations, costs and risks investors should know about.
+While private equity funds provide the opportunity for potentially larger profits, there are some key considerations, costs, and high risks investors should know about.

 Lack of Liquidity

 Private equity funds tend to lack liquidity due to the extensive time horizon required for the investment.
-Since investors’ funds are tied up for three to seven years or more, equity firms may not allow limited partners to take out any of their money before the term of the investment expires.
+Since investors’ funds are tied up for years, equity firms may not allow limited partners to take out any of their money before the term of the investment expires.
 This might mean that individual investors are unable to seek other investment opportunities while their capital is held up with the funds.

-There’s a chance private equity firms may have contradictory intentions.
-Because equity firms can invest, advise, and manage multiple private equity funds and portfolios, the interests in these funds may clash.
-To uphold the fiduciary standards, private equity firms must disclose any contracting interest between the funds they manage and the firm itself.
-There have been several instances where the SEC has taken action against firms that have not disclosed contradicting interests.
+Because equity firms can invest, advise, and manage multiple private equity funds and portfolios, there may be conflicts.
+To uphold the fiduciary standard, private equity firms must disclose any conflicts of interest between the funds they manage and the firm itself.

+Private equity firms typically charge management fees and carry fees.
 Upon investing in a private equity fund, limited partners receive offer documentation that outlines the investment agreement.
 All documents should state the term of the investment and all fees or expenses involved in the agreement.
-There have been instances of firms not adequately disclosing the fund’s fees and costs.
-Essentially, these firms were charging limited partners without their knowledge.

 Private equity firms manage funds that invest in private companies that might otherwise not be available to investors.
 Sometimes these companies are small and new with high growth potential; in other cases, the companies are well-established, and may offer a higher rate of return.